chriscotimms/chriscotimms/README.md

 # 💫 About Me:
-I'm currently working on a Discord Bot using node.js and OpenAi to generate code-reads and answers.<br>I'm looking to collaborate on learning Node, React, and Next<br>I'm currently learning about Asynchronous Javascript and Node.js
+I'm currently working on a Discord Bot using node.js and OpenAi to generate code-reads and answers.<br>I'm currently learning about Asynchronous Javascript and Node.js<br>I'm looking to collaborate on learning Node, React, and Next

 ## 🌐